Mahmud-Kandawala/Programming-Paradigms-Coursework/README.md

 6) Finally, we demonstrate how to use the Builder pattern in a client code scenario.
 This includes creating a director, setting a builder, and initiating the building process to create different types of meals.

+## Assignment 4 (Singleton Design Pattern)

+1) Create the Government class with the necessary attributes and methods.

+2) Write the `__init__` method to initialize the object with the provided country, capital, and leader.

+3) Define the `get_instance` class method to ensure only one instance of the Government class is created.

+4) Add methods for displaying information, changing the leader, and getting GDP.

+5) Demonstrate the usage of the Government class in the main function.